vgarmes/vgarmes.github.io/src/content/blog/oh-my-posh-shell.md

 nvim $PROFILE
 ```

-Inside the profile import your external configuration file:
+Inside the profile import your configuration file.
+You can use the `USERPROFILE` enviroment variable to prepend the home directory to the path where you created the file:

 ```ps1
 . $env:USERPROFILE\.config\powershell\user_profile.ps1
 ```

-The next steps will basically consist in configuring the PowerShell environment by adding commands to the profile.
-You can check [my personal profile](https://github.com/vgarmes/dotfiles/blob/main/.config/powershell/user_profile.ps1) to have an idea of what this file will look like after following the configuration steps below and to make it easier to follow along this guide.
+The next steps will basically consist in configuring the PowerShell environment by adding PowerShell commands (also called cmdlets) to the profile.

 ## Set some aliases

 Aliases are essentially shortcuts that map one command to another.
 They can save you from having to type long commands or from having to remember commands that do the same but are called differently accross different OS environments.

-Creating aliases in PowerShell is very straight forward with the `Set-Alias`  cmdlet (cmdlets are Powershell commands).
-The syntax is:
+Creating aliases in PowerShell is very straight forward with the `Set-Alias` cmdlet.
+The syntax is the following:

 ```ps1
 Set-Alias {command name} {command to run}